Sarcophagi of Carajía

 The Chachapoya culture had the tradition of protecting their dead and located their sarcophagi in protected difficult to get to locations.

-The Sarcophagi of Carajía are unique in their genre for their large size, up to 2.50 m high, for their careful making, and, for the fact that they were remained practically intact because of their location atop a ravine of difficult access.
+The Sarcophagi of Karajía are unique in their genre for their large size, up to 2.50 m high, for their careful making, and, for the fact that they were remained practically intact because of their location atop a ravine of difficult access.

 Description

 The seven sarcophagi stand up to 2.5 meters tall, constructed of clay, sticks and grasses, with exaggerated jawlines.
 Their inaccessible location high above a river gorge has preserved them from destruction by looters.
 However, an earthquake toppled one of the original eight in 1928.
 They have been radiocarbon dated to the 15th century, coincident with the Inca conquest of the Chachapoya in the 1470s.

 The sarcophagi are of a type particular to the Chachapoya called purunmachus.
-The construction is painted white and overlaid with details of the body and adornment in yellow ochre and two red pigments, such as the feathered tunics and male genitalia visible on the Carajía purunmachus.
+The construction is painted white and overlaid with details of the body and adornment in yellow ochre and two red pigments, such as the feathered tunics and male genitalia visible on the Karajía purunmachus.
 Often the solid clay head will boast a second, smaller head atop it.
-The purunmachus of Carajía are unique because of the human skulls that sit atop their heads, visible in the photograph.
+The purunmachus of Karajía are unique because of the human skulls that sit atop their heads, visible in the photograph.

 Antisuyo expedition

 Although the model of burial using coffins of anthropomorphous shape and sarcophagi, was already mentioned in the Mercurio Peruano (1791) as part of the cultural area of Chachapoyas, and it deserved the attention of Louis Langlois (1939) and of the archaeologists Henry and Paule Reichlen (1950), this Chachapoyas's peculiarity of burying their illustrious deceased was almost completely forgotten.
-The Antisuyo Expedition/84 located, at Carajía, the most amazing group of sarcophagi known till then, thanks to references provided by Carlos Torres Mas and Marino Torrejón.
+The Antisuyo Expedition/84 located, at Karajía, the most amazing group of sarcophagi known till then, thanks to references provided by Carlos Torres Mas and Marino Torrejón.
 It was remaining completely unpublished and still untouched.
+The Peruvian archaeologist Federico Kauffmann Doig also participated in this work.

 Thanks to the support given by members of the Club Andino Peruano, the archaeologists were able to climb 24 m of rocky vertical wall and gain access to the cave where the sarcophagi are located.
 This place is located to more than 200 m from the bottom of the gorge.
-The Sarcophagi of Carajía consists of a group of seven sarcophagi.
+The Sarcophagi of Karajía consists of a group of seven sarcophagi.
 The eighth one collapsed probably during the earthquake of 1928, disappearing in the abyss.
 Since the sarcophagi are sideways next to each other, the one which collapsed opened some holes in the contiguous sides of the next.